 ChatGPT is a Paradigm Shift; why Education Should Embrace It

-ChatGPT has taken the world by storm.
+ChatGPT has taken the world by storm, even for me, a futurist, the impact and adoption rate of ChatGPT surprised me.
 It has also completely disrupted the educational system in many countries.
 Students worldwide have flocked to the advanced tool to outsource their homework to AI so that they can focus on the more important things in their lives; playing games, making/watching TikTok movies or playing outside (hopefully).

 Some teachers, professors and school management try to block access to ChatGPT.
 In Australia, NSW and Queensland schools have announced a ban of ChatGPT in public schools.
 Also, the New York City Department of Education announced blocking ChatGPT, and there are likely countless more schools that try to ban this technology.
 Schools trying to ban the wildly popular chatbot are missing the boat, and they will soon be flooded with many other technologies with similar capabilities.
 It is a useless attempt to stop the future from infiltrating the systems they have created.

 With the rise of (Generative) AI, schools and universities will have to adapt to the new reality.
 The technology will evolve faster than teachers, professors, and school management can anticipate, and students will always find new ways to incorporate the latest technologies.